peteroupc/classic-wallpaper/docs/uielements.md

 # Traditional User-Interface Graphics

 This page discusses aspects of the traditional design (up to about the year 2003) of user-interface graphics, such as button and border styles, icons, and mouse pointers.

-> **Note:** User interfaces found in video games are outside the scope of this document.
+User interfaces found in video games are outside the scope of this document.

 <a id=Contents></a>